How Different Kinds of Cars Affect Your Car Insurance Rates

-Car insurance companies make money by charging you for their service.
-They lose money when you have to use their service, and they end up paying for your vehicle to be repaired or replaced.
-It follows, then, that the more money it costs to repair or replace your vehicle, the more money your provider has to charge you in order to still earn a profit.
+Car insurance companies make money by charging you for their services.
+They lose money when you have to use their services and they end up paying for your vehicle to be repaired or replaced.
+It follows, then, that the more money it costs to repair or replace your vehicle, the more money your provider has to charge you in order to earn a profit.
 In other words, the more expensive your car, the more expensive your insurance rates.

-Pricey cars are not only more expensive to replace (should they be totaled), but also to repair.
-Front damage to a Jaguar or a Porsche can cost thousands of dollars more than the same damage to a Kia or Honda.
+Front damage to a Jaguar or a Porsche can cost thousands of dollars more than the same kind of damage to a Kia or Honda.
 Insurance companies have to take this into consideration when determining how much to charge you.

 It would seem to follow, then, that it’s very affordable to insure a basic, simple, cheap vehicle.
 However, that’s not always the case.
-Very common vehicles are more likely to be stolen, because thieves have a better chance of getting away with stealing a common, nondescript car.
-The frequency at which your make and model are stolen is taken into account when car insurance companies calculate your rates.
+Very common vehicles are more likely to be stolen because thieves have a better chance of getting away with stealing a common, nondescript car.
+The frequency with which cars of your make and model are stolen is taken into account when car insurance companies calculate your rates.

-All of these factors ultimately play a role in your car insurance provider determining how much to charge you.
+All of these factors ultimately play a role when your car insurance provider determines how much to charge you.
 You shouldn’t let this keep you from purchasing the sports car of your dreams, but it’s certainly something to keep in the back of your mind when shopping for a new car.